Motty-dev/MottyZeltzer_BookStoreAPI/README.md

       - api/books/:id        delete
 3. **Orders**
    - Books can be orderd only by logged in user
-   - Users can see their respective orders list or individual order
+   - Users can see their respective orders list or individual order.
-   -Endpoints:
+   - Endpoints:
       - api/books   get
       - api/books   post
       - api/books/:id    get